-This is documented in RVCT 3.1 Compiler User Guide Chapter 5.
-The compiler will normally warn of potential portability problems and other hazards.
+The compiler normally warns of potential portability problems and other hazards.

-When porting legacy code (e.g. in old-style C) to the ARM, many warnings may be reported.
-It may be tempting to disable all such warnings with "-w", however, our recommendation, for portability reasons, is to change the code to make it ANSI compatible, rather than suppressing the warnings.
+When porting legacy code (for example, in old-style C) to the ARM, many warnings might be reported.
+It might be tempting to disable all such warnings with -W. ARM recommends however that for portability reasons, you change the code to make it ANSI compatible rather than suppressing the warnings.

 Some warnings are suppressed by default.
-To override this, the "--strict_warnings" switch can be used to enable all those warnings that are suppressed by default.
+To override this, use the --strict_warnings switch to enable all suppressed warnings.